jfrog/charts/stable/xray/README.md

     ## Sidecar containers template goes here ##
 ```

-### Establishing TLS and Adding certificates to xray server
+### Establishing TLS and Adding certificates
-If you want to add certificates to xray, you can use this option.
-Following example is to copy the `ca.crt` from the Artifactory server to xray server trusted keys folder `/etc/security/keys/trusted`
+Create trust between the nodes by copying the ca.crt from the Artifactory server under $JFROG_HOME/artifactory/var/etc/access/keys to of the nodes you would like # to set trust with under $JFROG_HOME/<product>/var/etc/security/keys/trusted.

 Refer -> https://www.jfrog.com/confluence/display/JFROG/Managing+TLS+Certificates

-Create a configmaps.yaml file with the following content:
+To add this certificate to xray, Create a configmaps.yaml file with the following content:

 ```yaml
 common:
   configMaps: |